ogyauthentic/raw-culler/README.md

 # RAW Culler 📷

-A fast RAW photo culling tool for Windows 10 — inspired by Ogy.
+A fast RAW photo culling tool for Windows 10.
 Instantly extract camera-embedded JPEG thumbnails without full RAW rendering, so you can keep, reject, and flag photos at full speed.

 ## Supported Formats